Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand, and ESL in the U.S.

 Next, I told the story orally with visual aids and also by acting out a lot of the scenes.
 Finally, I handed the students a written script of the fairy tale complete with pictures of the main scenes in the story.
 I helped the students understand the story by going through the setting, characters, plot, and storyline as well as by explaining all new vocabulary.

 Before the students started rehearsing, I edited all of the scripts which were given to me by the group leaders.
 One problem was that some groups did not want to write the lines in their own words.
-The groups that did not use their lines often struggled in learning the lines which were in my suggested script.
+The groups that did not use their lines often struggled in learning the lines that were in my suggested script.
 Due to the problem in learning lines, some groups only really had one hour of rehearsal time.

 During the final week of performances, three out of the four groups put on good to excellent performances.